 - 1. On the iSCSI General Parameters window, set CHAP Authentication to Enabled. - 2.
-On the iSCSI Initiator Parameters window, type values for the following: - CHAP ID (up to 128 bytes) - CHAP Secret (if authentication is required, and must be 12 characters in length or longer) - 3.
+On the iSCSI Initiator Parameters window, type values for the following: - □ CHAP ID (up to 128 bytes) - CHAP Secret (if authentication is required, and must be a minimum of 12 characters; the maximum length is 16 characters) - 3.
 Press the ESC key to return to the Main menu. - 4.
-On the iSCSI First Target Parameters window, type values for the following using the values used when configuring the iSCSI target: - CHAP ID (optional if two-way CHAP) - CHAP Secret (optional if two-way CHAP, and must be 12 characters in length or longer) - 5.
+On the iSCSI First Target Parameters window, type values for the following using the values used when configuring the iSCSI target: - CHAP ID (optional if two-way CHAP) - □ CHAP Secret (optional if two-way CHAP, and must be a minimum of 12 characters; the maximum length is 16 characters.) - 5.
 Press ESC to return to the Main menu. - 6. (optional) Add CHAP to the iSCSI Second Target Parameters menu. - 7.
 Press ESC and select Exit and Save Configuration.